michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 * [SQLite Tutorial](https://www.sqlitetutorial.net/)

-For a limited number of files like in the example above working with a database is not necessary but databases have several advantages^[[opentextbc.ca - Database Design](https://opentextbc.ca/dbdesign01/chapter/chapter-3-characteristics-and-benefits-of-a-database)]:
+For a limited number of files, like in the example above, working with a database is not necessary but databases have several advantages^[[opentextbc.ca - Database Design](https://opentextbc.ca/dbdesign01/chapter/chapter-3-characteristics-and-benefits-of-a-database)]:

 >* Data Independence (your colleagues might want to access the data with Python or Matlab)
 >* Insulation between data and program